noamgariani11/picoCTF-2024-Writeup/Binary Explotation/heap-2.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-heap-2).

 Start with getting the binary and source file with this command: `wget https://artifacts.picoctf.net/c_mimas/51/chall https://artifacts.picoctf.net/c_mimas/51/chall.c`

 From the source file, it can be seen that getting to the win function is the goal.
 By running `objdump -D chall | less` and searching with `/win` the win function could be seen to have this address: `00000000004011a0`